n0rr1n501/Norrin-s-2024-Summer-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 -->

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together, Up until my first milestone, I assembled the chassis of the car.
+Up until my first milestone, I assembled the chassis of the car.
 I connected the four servo motors to the L298 motor driver and the Arduino Uno.
 I then uploaded the code from my computer to the Arduino Uno.
 Finally, I added the battery pack to the car to allow it to be powered independently.
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
+A problem I faced during my first assembly process was that my wheels were always inverse of each other.
+Two wheels spun in one direction and the other two spun in the other.
+I found the solution when I realized that the assembly of my wires from the servo motors was inverted.
+Thus, the wheels were always inversed despite the code that I ran.
+After properly soldering the wires in the proper order, all four of my wheels spun in sync.
-- My next step is to add the bluetooth component to the car and connect it to the glove to enable steering.
+My next step is to add the Bluetooth component to the car and connect it to the glove to enable steering.

 # Starter Project